raminetinati/Amazon-Reviews-Demo/blog_post.md

 We've now saved our processed data back to S3, using CSV format.
 It's also possible to save this data to other formats (parquet, tsv, HIVE, etc), but we're goign to use CSV as we're goign to move next to Jupyter and Pandas to explore the data.
 Also, it's important to note that if we chose a different partitioning strategy, our folder structure would look different, we could even partition by multiple columsn, e.g. timestamp + category, which would then provide a finer level of granularity with regards to our data structure in S3.

+**Section Recap**

+- Loaded Amazon Reviews Dataset from S3 into Spark using AWS Glue
+- Transform the data into Pyspark DataFrames which was filtered using a number of parameters
+- Used Natural Language Techniques to pre-process the data
+- Saved the Data back to Amazon S3 for downstream use

 ## Data Experimentation